 When a tooth is removed, a blood clot usually forms in the socket.
 Dry socket occurs when the blood clot fails to develop or dissolves before the wound has healed.
-This condition can be very painful and may lead to inflammation.
-Dry socket is a common complication and pain usually begins one to three days after the extraction procedure.
+This condition can be excruciating and may lead to inflammation.
+Dry socket is a common complication, and pain usually begins one to three days after the extraction procedure.

 There is a risk of excessive bleeding at the removal site.
-This is one of the many reasons why it is important to share your medical history and current list of medications that you are taking with your dental team.
+This is one of the many reasons why it is essential to share your medical history and current list of medications you are taking with your dental team.

 Infected Gum Tissue

 The gums can become irritated and infected after a tooth extraction.
-If you feel excessive pain, experience swelling or discharge, contact your dentist immediately.
+If you feel excessive pain, experience swelling or discharge, call your dentist immediately.

-Ice: Apply ice wrapped in a towel to help reduce swelling and discomfort.
+- Ice.
+Apply ice or an ice pack wrapped in a towel to help reduce swelling and discomfort.

-Minimize Bleeding.
-Bite on the pad placed by the dentist shortly after the extraction to stop or minimize the bleeding.
+- Minimize Bleeding.
+Bite on the gauze pad placed by the dentist to stop or minimize the bleeding.

 Tooth Extractions in Mesa, AZ

-Tooth extractions must only be completed by experts.
-This the safest and surest way to have your damaged tooth extracted.
+Tooth extractions must only be completed by experts, whether a simple extraction or surgical.
+This is the safest and surest way to have your damaged tooth extracted.
 If you are located in Mesa, Arizona or the surrounding area, our dental clinic can assist you with any dental problems you may have.
-Contact our office today.
+Contact our office at 480-838-3033 to schedule an appointment today.